statamic/v2-docs/content/pages/3.guides/1.getting-started/index.md

 ### Nginx

 Grab the settings from `sample.nginx.conf` and customize them as necessary.
-Nginx is a bit less "set it and forget it" than Apache, making further configuration server configuration is beyond the scope of this.
+Nginx is a bit less "set it and forget it" than Apache, making further server configuration beyond the scope of this guide.

 ### IIS